po-boisvert/Election_Analysis/README.md

 <img src="https://github.com/poboisvert/Election_Analysis/blob/main/Ressources/election_analysis.png" width="300" />

 Again, to confirm additional information, we used the election_results.csv and we aggregate row by row the Ballot ID and the county associated to it.
 After considering the figure 2, we can conlude:

 - Jefferson aggregated 10.5% of vote or 38,855 votes.
 - Denver aggregated 82.8% of vote or 306,055 votes.
 - Arapahoe aggregated 6.7% of vote or 24,801 votes.

 ### County conclusion

 The heawiest county across all is Denver (the largest turnout) with a total of 306,055 votes on a total of 369,711 votes.
 This tell us that if a candidate win Denver; he will mostly win the campaign.

 ## Election Audit Summary

-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
-(4 pt)
+This project provide an easy way to quickly determine the weight of each county when analysing an election and aggregate the vote for each candidate.
+Improvement could be a additional input at the beginning to manually type the candidate name and select the file that include the vote.
+Lastly, a script that generate the most popular candidate by county will give an insight on the county winner against the overall winner.